paulinermbd/upfluence-challenge/README.md

 ## How?
 - net/http to build the route GET /analysis
 - testing for unit tests and test coverage
-- golint et go fmt for code style and code quality
+- golint-ci et go fmt for code style and code quality

 I comment the code as godoc.
 I add some logs to debug and knowing where errors happen.